maxio-com/ab-golang-sdk/doc/controllers/subscription-status.md

 # Cancel Subscription

-The DELETE action causes the cancellation of the Subscription.
-This means, the method sets the Subscription state to "canceled".
+Cancels the Subscription.
+The Delete method sets the Subscription state to `canceled`.
+To cancel the subscription immediately, omit any schedule parameters from the request.
+To use the schedule options, the Schedule Subscription Cancellation feature must be enabled on your site.

 ```go
 CancelSubscription(